You sit around watching all this stuff happen on TV… and the TV sits and watches us do nothing!

 The Value Added Benefits of Watching Less Television

 Some people feel that watching television helps them fall asleep.
 However, research suggestions that watching television directly before going to bed is actually counterproductive.
+Therefore, just, maybe, if you reduced the amount of television you watched, you could subsequently improve the quality of your sleep.

-When you curb your television addiction you immediately start saving money.
+Finally, when you curb your television addiction you immediately start saving money.
 You do this by lowering your electricity costs, by cutting your cable bill, and by avoiding the spending temptations that television advertisers throw your way.

 How to Curb Your Television Addiction